-UPDATE 1-EU's Juncker says ready to retaliate if needed over new U.S. sanctions on Russia
+UPDATE 2-EU's Juncker says ready to retaliate if needed over new U.S. sanctions on Russia

-BRUSSELS, Aug 2 (Reuters) - The European Union's chief executive on Wednesday said the United States had taken into account some of the bloc's concerns over new sanctions on Russia but that it was ready to retaliate within days if the measures hurt EU economic interests.
+BRUSSELS, Aug 2 (Reuters) - The European Union's chief executive on Wednesday said the United States had taken into account some EU concerns over new sanctions on Russia but Brussels was ready to retaliate within days if the measures hurt EU economic interests.

 Speaking after U.S. President Donald Trump signed the measures, Jean-Claude Juncker said the EU would take counter measures if the U.S. sanctions harmed European companies involved in oil and gas projects with Russia.